mogoman/Skical/README.md

 Todo list still to do
 ---------------------
 - write job control to be able to auto email on quotas etc
-- create view of who is attending and controls to remove people from events
 - add logging
 - finish off translations